At the center of your tool wheel is a circle representing the current color and opacity of your current tool.

 The occasional clock tells you it was one of your latest used colors.
-You’ll notice the occasional clock on some of the colors.
 The star denotes your favorites, which are remembered on the Colors menu for easy reference and dragging into new color palettes.
-The clock tells you it was one of your latest used colors.

 Tapon a color to set it to your active brush.

 Tap+hold a color to drag & drop it into another supported app.

 Tap+hold the color circle at the center of the wheel to bring up your Colors menu.

 Here in the Colors menu, you can find color values, create custom colors, and customize palettes unique to your project that you can access from the main canvas via the Color Mixer.
 From the top: